gballet/verkle-block-sample/README.md

 # Example of a block root with a Verkle state root

+## Purpose

+In order to foster the implementation of verkle trees in clients, and to facilitate client interoperability, this repository provides:
+ * a sample block containing a verkle proof,
+ * a utility that decodes this block, verifies it, and displays some information.

 ## Block content

 This is a standard RLP block containing 3 transactions, and an added `VerkleProof` field at the end of the block header.
 The proof is defined against the following pre-state: